jalfonsoramos/jalfonsoramos.github.io/docs/_posts/2021-03-23-doing-things-in-the-right-way.markdown

 Stop taking easy-way solutions that could be a big problem in the future just because business people ask to finish the projects on a thigh deadline or because they want to include last-minute features.

-Sacrificing quality, scalability, maintainability, and all those non-functional requirements lead for sure a project to a disaster.
+Sacrificing quality, scalability, maintainability, and all those non-functional requirements lead for sure a project failure.